Helpline 1800 18 7263

 Encourage family and friends to keep in touch with the person who is ill too.
 Loneliness is a distressing aspect of mental illness – simple friendliness from others helps people recover and feel part of society again.

 Pet animals can also provide companionship.
 Having a dog encourages going for a walk and getting exercise once or twice a day, and is a also a good way of meeting and chatting to other people, in a park for example.

 Involve the person with the illness in social events, but understand how hard this may be – reclusiveness may be a way of lowering stress and reducing symptoms.
-Respect this by not nagging them to socialise.
+Respect this by not pressuring them to socialise.
 Acknowledge the need for time alone, but encourage them to mix with others occasionally – for an hour or two a day, perhaps, or on certain days of the week.

 New friendships may sometimes lead to sexual relationships.
 Talk openly about safe sex and contraception – get advice from a GP or case manager if you need it.